BigCommerce Review: A Good Ecommerce Solution in 2023?

 Turning to taxes you can create different zones for these as well, similar to the delivery regions.
 As a nice touch, you can also offer your customers gift wrapping for their orders if intended as presents.

-BigCommerce is preset not to include tax in prices, as is common practice in the US, with tax being calculated later, on the final total.
+By default, BigCommerce does not include tax in prices, as is common practice in the US.
+Instead, it's calculated later on, the final total.
 If doing business outside of the US, you can change this by clicking on Tax Rates & Zones > Edit Settings.
-There, you're able to add before-tax, and after-tax prices to your products if you'd like.
+There, you can add before-tax, and after-tax prices to your products.

 Tax settings are pre-configured for US users, however, if doing business elsewhere, you can easily change these.

 Once an order has been placed, you can follow it in the admin dashboard by clicking on Orders > View.
 Here, you'll find an overview of all orders, customer information, and the status of your orders.
-By clicking on the menu with three points below Action you can take different steps, such as printing an invoice or delivery label, confirming dispatch, or authorizing a refund.
+By clicking on the menu below Action, you can print an invoice or delivery label, confirm dispatch, or authorize a refund.

-Continuing a multi-channel sales strategy is easy with BigCommerce, allowing you to sell your wares on Facebook, Amazon, and eBay, market them on Instagram and Google Shopping, or at a point of sale (POS).
-You can manage your sales channels in the dashboard by clicking on Channel Manager.
+Pursuing a multi-channel sales strategy is easy with BigCommerce, whether on Facebook, Amazon, or eBay.
+You can also market your goods on Instagram and Google Shopping, or at a point of sale (POS).
+Sales channels can be managed through the dashboard by clicking on Channel Manager.

 You want to offer your goods on different sales channels?
-With BigCommerce, not a problem!
+With BigCommerce, that's not a problem.

 There's no denying that BigCommerce provides a powerful sales platform with a variety of different payment and delivery options.
-Managing orders is made easy, and the multi-channel and dropshipping capabilities round out a very nice overall package.
+Order management is straightforward, and the multi-channel and dropshipping capabilities round out a very nice overall package.

 Marketing & Analytics

 So, you're selling your products, but want to do more?
 Well, it's time for you to start advertising them.
-In the Marketing menu, you can create banners to make your customers aware of special offers.
-Deals can be created either in the form of coupons or automatic rebates, which are applied after certain conditions you specify are met.
-Both can be created by clicking on Marketing > Promotions.
+In the Marketing menu, you can create banners to inform your customers about special offers.
+Coupons or automatic rebates, the latter of which are applied after certain conditions you specify are met, can be created by clicking on Marketing > Promotions.

-You can also limit the distribution of your discounts: To all customers, or to specific groups.
-This can be specified by clicking on Customers > Customer Groups.
-In addition, you're able to limit the period of validity for your discounts, their quantity, or their applicability to certain products.
+You can also limit the distribution of your discounts to specific groups of customers.
+To do this, click on Customers > Customer Groups.
+In addition, you're able to specify the validity of a particular campaign, its quantity, or its applicability to certain products.

-Gift certificates are also available for your customers to buy and send.
-You can activate and configure these by clicking on Marketing > Gift Certificates.
-If you want to edit the design of a gift certificate, simply click on Storefront > Gift Certificate Templates.
+Gift certificates can also be offered to your customers for them to buy and send.
+Just click on Marketing > Gift Certificates to activate these.
+If you want to edit the design of a gift certificate, go to Storefront > Gift Certificate Templates.

-Another way to promote your online store is through product reviews, which motivate uncertain buyers to purchase your goods.
+Another way to promote your online store is through product reviews, which helps potential customers to make up their minds.
 These are activated by default but can be deactivated by clicking on Advanced Settings > Comments if desired.

 Only customers that have purchased one of your products can leave a review.

-In the Internet Age, SEO plays a large role in how search engines rank websites, and accordingly, how high up the list your store appears.
+SEO plays a key role in how search engines rank websites, and accordingly, how high up the list your store appears.
 BigCommerce's SEO features are robust.
 All of the basics, like page titles, meta keywords, and subpage descriptions are included.
 You're also able to edit the URLs of your product pages and add descriptions to product images, further boosting their search engine ranking.

 BigCommerce's themes are responsive and can be viewed properly on different devices.
-The service is one of the first to have integrated Google's accelerated mobile pages (AMP) system, a page format optimizer for mobile devices which makes shopping experiences more enjoyable for users on the go.
+The service is one of the first to have integrated Google's accelerated mobile pages (AMP) system, which optimizes page format for mobile devices, making shopping experiences more enjoyable for users on the go.
 All of BigCommerce's themes support AMP.

-BigCommerce also does a nice job of collecting statistics and providing you with reports, which can be seen in the Analytics section.
-If you use an ad blocker, you'll most likely need to deactivate it in order to view statistics in BigCommerce.
-In the overview area, the number of visitors, conversion rate, orders, total earning, and the average order value are displayed.
+BigCommerce also does a nice job of collecting statistics and providing you with reports, which can be viewed in the Analytics section.
+If you use an ad blocker, you'll most likely need to deactivate it in order to check statistics in BigCommerce.
+In the overview area, the number of visitors, conversion rate, orders, total earnings, and average order value are displayed.
 If you use multiple sales channels and have integrated them into BigCommerce, you'll be able to view statistics for them here as well.

 BigCommerce does an excellent job of creating reports.

-Additional reports can be viewed with the Insights feature, which must be bought separately.
-It's also possible to integrate Google Analytics and Facebook Pixel by clicking on Advanced Settings > Web Analytics.
+Additional reports can be viewed with the Insights feature, which must be purchased separately.
+Google Analytics and Facebook Pixel can be integrated by clicking on Advanced Settings > Web Analytics.